-DATA SHEET 2010/11/22 Current Data Sheet version: v0.1 Changes since last revision (v2.0): Wherever listed, changed part numbers to reflect improvement from "standard" to "wide temperature".
+Data Sheet Revision History (Continued) 2011/06/01 Data Sheet version: v3.2 Changes since last revision: Wherever listed, changed part numbers to reflect improvement from "standard" to "wide temperature".
 Operating temperature range from a "minimum 0°C to maximum +50°C" to "minimum -20°C to +70°C maximum".
 Storage temperature range from a "minimum-10°C to maximum +60°C" to "minimum -30°C to +80°C maximum".
-In Physical Characteristics (Pg.
-14), decreased weight from 48 grams (typical) to 42 grams (typical).
+Wherever listed, changed classification code for red variant part numbers from "CFA633-RMC-KS" to "CFA633-RDI-KU".
+Wherever listed, changed classification code for red variant part numbers from "CFA633-RDI-KU".
+The change from "M" to "C" reflects an improvement in the glass from "STN" to "FFSTN".
+In Physical Characteristics, decreased weight from 48 grams (typical) to 42 grams (typical).
 USB interface is integrated and no longer needs a mounted USB interface board.
-Revised illustrations in Module Outline Drawings (Pg.
-15) to show layout changes on the back of the PCB.
-Revised Jumper Locations and Functions (Pg.
-17) to reflect new PCB layout.
-In Supply Voltages and Current (Pg.
-22) typical current consumption, changed specifications for +5v for logic (LCD + microcontroller) and +12v for backlight (at 100%).
+Revised illustrations in Module Outline Drawings to show layout changes on the back of the PCB.
+Revised Jumper Locations and Functions to reflect new PCB layout.
+In Supply Voltages and Current typical current consumption, changed specifications for +5v for logic (LCD + microcontroller) and +12v for backlight (at 100%).
 For changes, see Hardware revision table above.
-Illustrations throughout CONNECTION INFORMATION (Pg.
-24) section have been revised to reflect changes in PCB layout.
+Illustrations throughout CONNECTION INFORMATION section have been revised to reflect changes in PCB layout.
 In addition to the list above, wherever needed, made minor modifications in text and illustrations to improve clarity.

-DATA SHEET (Continued) 2010/09/28 Data Sheet version: v2.0 Changes since last revision (k1.9b): The previous version had all three USB variants (CFA633-RDI-KU, CFA633-TMI-KU, and CFA633-YYB-KU) in one datasheet.
+Data Sheet Revision History (Continued) 2010/09/28 Data Sheet revision (k1.9b): The previous version had all three USB variants (CFA633-RDI-KU, CFA633-TMI-KU, and CFA633-YTB-KU) in one datasheet.
 For this version, a separate datasheet was made for each variant.
-Wherever listed, deleted dash ('-') foro module part numbers to match how they now appear on our website without the dash ('-').
-Wherever listed, added dash ('-') to cable part numbers to match how they now appear on our website.
+Wherever listed, deleted dash ("-") from module part numbers to match how they now appear on our website without the dash ("-").
+Wherever listed, added dash ("-") to cable part numbers to match how they now appear on our website.
 Added boxed note "Fine Print" at the bottom of this Revision History.
 Please read these disclaimers.
-Wherever listed or shown, changed keypad dimensions from "10.5 mm" to "12 mm" height and module overall depth with keypad from "24.10 mm" to nominal '25.6 mm" nominal and '25.9 mm' maximum.
+Wherever listed or shown, changed keypad dimensions from "10.5 mm" to nominal "25.6 mm" nomiral and "25.9 mm" maximum.
 We started this gradual transition June 2010.
 See PCN 10282.
-In Main Features, Deleted "Built-in reprogrammable microcontroller (factory operation)" and 'Expandable firmware and configurable hardware can be customized to add specific features for your system needs (tooling fee and minimum order may apply)".
-Added 'Factories have ISO certification".
+In Main Features, Deleted "Built-in reprogrammable microcontroller (factory operation)" and "Expandable firmware and configurable hardware can be customized to add specific features for your system needs (tooling fee and minimum order may apply)".
+Added "Factories have ISO certification".
 Factories have had certification for several years.
 In ORDERING INFORMATION, added a list of all variants in the CFA633 series.
-In Physical Characteristics taple, Corrected Active Area height from "11.2" to "11.5".
-Also corrected this dimension on website page under Tech Specs tab.
-Dimension was correct in all drawings, including Module Outline Drawings.
-Dimension has not changed.
-Added Character Pitch dimension.
-Changed weight from "45 grams" to "48 grams".
+In ORDERING INFORMATION, added a list of all variants in the CFA633 series.
+In ORDERING INFORMATION, added a list of all variants in the CFA633 series.
+In ORDERING INFORMATION, updated information on closing and opening jumpers.
+Added Source from "45 grams" to "48 grams".
 This weight includes the USB interface board (PCB).
 In Jumper Locations and Functions, updated information on closing and opening jumpers.
 Reworded "Temperature Range" section to Temperature and Humidity Range and added humidity specification "RH from 10% to 90% noncondensing".
-Expanded and improved info
+Expanded and improved information on power and control connections.
+See CONNECTION INFORMATION, including: Added USB Hest and Power Connections with URLs for driver download and installation i